1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/cloud.md

 - NATS: [@nats-io/nack](https://github.com/nats-io/nack)
 - Kafka: [@strimzi/strimzi-kafka-operator](https://github.com/strimzi/strimzi-kafka-operator)

+## Ephemeral Container

+> A special type of container that runs temporarily in an existing Pod to accomplish user-initiated actions
+> such as troubleshooting.

 ## Readiness Gate

 Pod Readiness Gates are **custom conditions that can be added to a pod's readiness check**.